aw24aaq/Run-Tracker/README.md

 This is an image of the text file that the user can save the output as:

 <img width="358" height="281" alt="image" src="https://github.com/user-attachments/assets/24085357-8dad-4eb4-a497-53081ac87990" />

+## Next Steps

+- My aim is to recreate this project in Java and explore ways to run the application on a mobile device.